whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Pervasive Generosity is Normal.md

 These stories really touched me, even shocked me.
 But in time I realized this way of life is simply normal in any society that encourages generosity and strongly discourages selfishness.
 The people serve each other and the Earth generously, and generosity is pervasive in all these societies, including their leadership.
 They aren't necessarily generous to outsiders -- often they have been, and sometimes they haven't.
 But within the culture, they maintain generosity as a normal way of life.

+I grew up in a Christian family, and I learned about Jesus Christ's extreme generosity as he gave away all his possessions and encouraged his followers to do the same.
+Now I know that his generosity only seemed extreme because I live in an unhealthy culture that normalizes greed (just like Rome in Jesus's time).
+Jesus Christ's generosity would just seem normal in healthy cultures.**

 Nancy Basket described one way that Cherokee women traditionally redistributed goods.
 In one ceremony, all the women would honor the oldest woman in town by bringing her gifts.
 They knew she didn't need all the stuff, but they trusted that she would know where the goods needed to go.
 This old woman would then distribute the gifts to whomever needed them the most.
-This is one way that the Cherokee moved things from the people who had them to the people who most needed them.[xxx-cindy: The Haudenosaunee quote was a duplicate quote from chap 2 which I replaced with the Cherokee story here.
-Also removed the Jesus reference and added the missionary story below.
-What do you think?]**
+This is one way that the Cherokee moved things from the people who had them to the people who most needed them.

 Jesuit missionaries stayed with the Montagnais-Naskapi and noticed that men left household affairs almost entirely up to the women.
 Regardless how much food they brought in, it never lasted long because the woman commonly shared the food with everyone.
 Paul Le Jeune wrote, "I have never seen my host ask a giddy young woman that he had with him what became of the provisions, although they were disappearing very fast."
-Generous sharing was simply the norm.**
+Generous sharing was simply the norm.

 I've studied many different kinds of economies, whether communism in the Soviet Union, capitalism in the United States, or socialism in China.
-They may seem very different, but their core, all these economies encourage selfishness.
+They may seem very different, but at their core, all these economies encourage selfishness.

 I saw the same selfishness in American employees trying to maximize their wages, business owners trying to maximize profits, or Chinese farm brigade workers in the 1950s trying to maximize their work points.
 One way or another, all these economies have encouraged people to try to get as much as possible, either to get rich or to avoid poverty or punishment.